w3f/polkadot-wiki/docs/learn/learn-staking-miner.md

    Phase::Off   +       Phase::Signed     +      Phase::Unsigned      +
 ```

 Solutions provided by the staking miner can only be submitted during the signed phase.
 Solutions are submitted and queued on the chain as a `RawSolution`.
-Once submitted, a solution cannot be retracted by the orinating account.
+Once submitted, a solution cannot be retracted by the originating account.

 `RawSolution` struct definition:
 ```